This page exists for several purposes:

 It is not just the operating system — any website will be built using many layers of software, each of which may need to be kept updated.
 Without updates, continued maintenance becomes difficult — you are working with old versions which might not play well with the new things you want to add.
 This is called 'bitrot'.
 But updates themselves are often not just a case of installing the new version — it is possible that subtle problems may arise with the new versions, which need to be fixed.

 Some components might be ‘secure’, but not ‘supported’.
 This means that they have no known security bugs, but if any were found, the providers of the software will not provide a fix for that version, because it is obsolete as far as they are concerned.
 They will only provide a fix for a more recent version.
 For example, you might be running Django 1.2.7 — no known vulnerabilities at the time of writing.
-But it is not ‘supported’ — only the 1.3.X and 1.4.X branches are receiving security bug fixes (and soon 1.3.X will be dropped).
+But it is not ‘supported’ — the 1.2.X branch is not receiving any bug fixes.
 Running such a version is a big risk: if a vulnerability is found, you can't just upgrade to a fixed version, because other changes might break something in your software.
 So you need to keep updating the versions of your dependencies, even if the newer versions don't offer you anything you need.

 In short, a website is like a car or house that needs to be maintained.
 Failure to keep up with maintenance can lead to much greater and more expensive problems, just like failure to replace a missing roof slate will cause more expensive problems in the long run due to erosion from the elements.